apollographql/apollo-client/.api-reports/api-report-react.api.md

 // @public (undocumented)
 type MaybeAsync<T> = T | PromiseLike<T>;

-// Warning: (ae-forgotten-export) The symbol "Prettify" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "RemoveMaskedMarker" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "DataMasking" needs to be exported by the entry point index.d.ts
 //